Caiheng111/rails-marketplace/README.md

 ## 2.Why is it a problem that needs solving?(R8)

 The purpose of the Goodgiving is to remove the intermediary.
 The website itself serves as a donation platform.
 After the local community government or related agency company publishes the donation project, people can browse directly on the website.
 The amount of the donation of the website management organization is controlled by everyone.
 Scope, unlike a donation website, donors do not need to make monthly donations.
 Goodgiving's donations go out completely and voluntarily.
 After understanding the specific story and background of the project, the donor class randomly chooses to donate a small amount.
 Donors can also directly communicate with the organization that initiated the project to learn more about the project and decide whether to make a donation.
 Without third-party intermediaries, donors are more likely to believe in the authenticity and reliability of donations.
-Even after learning about the project background, you can register as a voluntee on the website.
+Even after learning about the project background, you can register as a volunteer on the website.

 I believe that with the promotion of Goodgiving, more and more public welfare projects hope to use the new media to let more power to pay attention to public welfare and promote the development of public welfare.
 More and more non-profit organizations hope to change the previous official authority image and turn public welfare into a career that everyone can participate in.

 The changes brought about by the Goodgiving online donation model are not limited to expanding the source of donations.
 The high degree of transparency makes the intermediaries almost invisible, allowing the recipients to deal directly with the sponsors.
-This form of approaching SNS not only allows donors to feel a sense of personal meaning from the freedom of choice, but also allows recipients to feel support from the community rather than a string of numbers added to the account.
+This form of approaching SNS not only allows donors to feel a sense of personal meaning from the freedom of choice but also allows recipients to feel support from the community rather than a string of numbers added to the account.

 ## 3.A link (URL) to your deployed app(R9)